An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint

 Finally, if $u_\alpha$ is a twisted eigenfunction corresponding to $\lambda_{1}^{\chi_\alpha}(B_+^\alpha \cup B_-^\alpha )$, then the modulus of its gradient $|\nabla u_\alpha|$ is constant on the boundary $\partial B_+^\alpha \cup \partial B_-^\alpha$ with

 \end{thm}

-The estimates \eqref{dis.radius} are derived \emph{via} shape derivatives of twisted eigenvalues.
-Then, by \eqref{dis.radius}, we obtain $m(1)=1$ and the Freitas-Henrot inequality \eqref{FH} follows, purely through the shape derivative of twisted eigenvalues, without relying on Bessel functions.
-Potentially, this may have applications to nonlinear eigenvalues, where an explicit representation of the eigenfunctions in terms of Bessel functions is not available (this was already noticed in \cite{chp} where a non-linear variant of the problem was considered, however their proof required a function space larger than $H^1_0(\Omega)$, similar to the one introduced in \cite{gl}).
-Of course, this inequality with the lower bound for $\lambda_1^g(\Omega)$ in \eqref{interwinedTD} gives also the Hong-Krahn-Szeg\H{o} inequality.
+The estimates \eqref{dis.radius} are derived via \emph{shape derivatives} of twisted eigenvalues without employing results on Bessel functions.
+Then, if $\alpha=1$, by \eqref{dis.radius} we have $m(1)=1$ and the Freitas-Henrot inequality \eqref{FH} follows, purely from the shape derivative of twisted eigenvalues, without relying on Bessel functions (the strategy is similar to \cite{bhmp} but at the end we do not use Bessel functions).
+Potentially, this may have applications to nonlinear eigenvalues, where an explicit representation of the eigenfunctions in terms of Bessel functions is not available (this was already noticed in \cite{chp} where a nonlinear variant of the problem was considered, however their proof required a function space larger than $H^1_0(\Omega)$, similar to the one introduced in \cite{gl}).
+The inequality with the lower bound for $\lambda_1^g(\Omega)$ in \eqref{interwinedTD} gives also the Hong-Krahn-Szego inequality.